cmu-swdesign/Team_Project_Boilerplate_Code/README.md

 # Project Boilerplate Code

 This project is a simple **React frontend**, **Flask backend**, and **MongoDB database** that registers user emails and shows dummy available time slots.
 This project is provided to help students set up the basic infrastructure.
+The following functionalities are provided:
+- A form to enter email id to access the homepage
+- homepage with dummy list of available slots
+- backend API `/register` to register the email in the database
+- backend API `/time-slots` to fetch a list of slots from the database
+- A MongoDB database for user email id and time-slots.

-Please feel free to use any other tech stack.
+**Please feel free to use any other tech stack.**

 ---